Jimmy Greenhoff: Stoke City

 He scored twenty goals in 46 appearances in 1972–73, making him the club's top-scorer.
-These goals included a hat-trick at home to Manchester City on 23 September, and a brace against City at Maine Road in a 3–2 defeat in the FA Cup.
+These goals included a hat-trick at home to Manchester City on 23 September and a brace against City at Maine Road in a 3–2 defeat in the FA Cup.
 He hit ten goals in 44 games in 1973–74, not including his brace against Hull City in the final of the Watney Cup at the Victoria Ground.
 Greenhoff then began to play to the best of his abilities with the arrival of Alan Hudson.
-He scored fifteen goals in 47 games in 1974–75, making him the club's top-scorer for a second time after he outscored Terry Conroy and Geoff Hurst by two and four goals respectively.
+He scored 15 goals in 47 games in 1974–75, making him the club's top-scorer for a second time after he outscored Terry Conroy and Geoff Hurst by two and four goals respectively.
 A volley against former club Birmingham in December 1974 was voted ITV's goal of the season.
-He hit thirteen goals in 46 games in 1975–76, making him the club's joint-top scorer along with Ian Moores.
-England manager Don Revie picked Greenhoff to play against Wales in March 1976, but he was unable to play due to it clashing with a league fixture, and never got another chance at international level.
+He hit 13 goals in 46 games in 1975–76, making him the club's joint-top scorer along with Ian Moores.
+England manager Don Revie picked Greenhoff to play against Wales in March 1976, but he was unable to play due to it clashing with a league fixture and never got another chance at international level.

-After three goals in sixteen games in 1976–77, he was sold to Tommy Docherty's Manchester United in November 1976 for £120,000; with Stoke needing the money to pay a bill for £250,000 to repair the Victoria Ground following a powerful wind-storm.
+After three goals in 16 games in 1976–77, he was sold to Tommy Docherty's Manchester United in November 1976 for £120,000; with Stoke needing the money to pay a bill for £250,000 to repair the Victoria Ground following a powerful wind-storm.
 Though Docherty intended him to play alongside Stuart Pearson, the move also meant that he would play alongside his brother, Brian Greenhoff.
-He scored a total of 97 goals for Stoke in 338 league and cup starts, putting him ninth in the club's overall goalscoring charts.
+He scored 97 goals for Stoke in 338 league and cup starts, putting him ninth in the club's overall goalscoring charts.
 A legend at the club, many Stoke fans consider him to be the greatest England player never to win a senior cap.